This article may contain links from our affiliate partners. Please read how we make money!

 3. Enameled Cast Iron (Le Creuset, Lodge)

 Enameled coatings are made by combining powdered glass with cast iron pans.
 Both pan and the glass are heated up, causing the powdered glass to melt and fuse with this cookware.
-Once your cookware has been coated in enameled cast iron coatings, the chances of iron leaching into your food are extremely slim.

 This is why professional kitchens tend to stock up on enameled options as opposed to seasoned cast iron cookware.
 I gave this a total score of 26/30, near perfect in every category.
 It’s great for nonstick, safe, and heats up very well.